 The Hebrew word to-e-vah is translated as abomination in Bible versions.
 To-e-vah comes from the root word ta-av, which James Strong defines as meaning: “to abhor.”
 Webster’s New World Hebrew Dictionary defines ta-av as: “to despise.”
 To-e-vah means an “abhorrence,” “something despised” (LXX), and / or a despicable act or deed.

 The Aramaic text collectively translates the Hebrew word “bedding” (pl.) as “bed” (sing.).
 It closely matches the literal Hebrew translation, saying: “You shall not lie with a male [on] the bed of a woman, it is an abhorrence (ta-ma).”
-The Aramaic text doesn’t use the word “on” when the verb “to lie down” precedes the noun “bed;” as in this example and in the following example.
+The Aramaic text doesn’t need to use the word “on” when the verb “to lie down” precedes the noun “bed;” as in this example and in the following example.
 The following is an example of the Aramaic language not using the word “on” in conjunction with “bed;” when it is needed to express the meaning into English.
 2 Samuel 4:5 literally says this in the Aramaic: “…and they came about the heat of the day to the house of Esh-Bashol * (Heb. - Ish-Bosheth).
 And he was lying [on] the bed at noon.”
 As you can see, the Aramaic didn’t use the word “on” in the text.
 But “on” was needed to convey the meaning into English.

 (* See details about the name Esh-Bashol near bottom of page)